-Providing uninterrupted power for monitoring and control equipment is essential in many oil and gas upstream, midstream and downstream applications, from a safety, economic and environmental point of view.
+Providing uninterrupted power generation for monitoring and control equipment is essential in many oil and gas upstream, midstream and downstream applications, from a safety, economic and environmental point of view.
 The nature of these operations places them in remote locations, which means they are off the electrical power grid.
 This further implies a sparse population, with limited engineering and technical resources available to maintain these assets.
 In addition, these locations are usually accompanied by harsh, inhospitable conditions, such as extreme cold, intense heat, or the challenging conditions of being offshore.

-The focus for many oil and gas companies is to ensure sufficient primary and back-up power should they experience loss of voltage from their battery systems.
+The focus for many oil and gas companies is to ensure sufficient primary and back-up power generation should they experience loss of voltage from their battery systems.
 The batteries used can be either Lead Acid or Lithium Ion.
 Since batteries are drained when connected to a load, there is a growing need for a reliable battery charging options.

-There is also a drive to reduce emissions in the oil and gas sector, which is leading to increasing interest in technologies that consume little to no hydrocarbons and have a positive environmental impact.
+There is also a drive to reduce emissions in the oil and gas sector, which is leading to increasing interest in renewable energy technologies that consume little to no hydrocarbons and have a positive environmental impact.

 Having readily available ‘on-demand’ battery charging capability is a very attractive proposition for companies operating in remote, off-grid locations.
-Providing an extremely compact battery charger, offers greater convenience and space saving benefits in a space-restricted offshore operation.
+Providing an extremely compact battery charger offers greater convenience and space-saving benefits in a space-restricted offshore operation.
 Lastly, there are transportation and storage benefits of using these kinds of compact designs in offshore or land-based, remote locations.

-Differential pressure battery chargers, like an alternator in a car, ensures the battery maintains its charge by providing a cyclic burst of energy for the instances when the battery voltage drops below the set level.
+Differential pressure battery chargers, like an alternator in a car, ensure the battery maintains its charge by providing a cyclic burst of energy for the instances when the battery voltage drops below the set level.
 When the voltage drops, the control system will detect the need to charge the battery and allow the gas to pass through the turbine to generate the current needed to charge the battery.
 When the power in the battery returns to the required voltage, it will enter into standby mode until the next charging cycle.

 Parker offers the DB1 Differential Pressure Battery charger as an alternative to solar panel systems and large battery packs that are used to power electronic instruments on gas pipelines.
 Unlike solar panels, the DB1 can be installed in almost any location and is not affected by snow, ice, rain or dust build up.
 It is also extremely compact and lightweight and is capable of charging 365/24/7 on demand.

-The DB1 is capable of producing a 12 or 24 volt power output to keep the battery fully charged in remote locations.
+The DB1 is capable of producing a 12 or 24-volt power output to keep the battery fully charged in remote locations.
 It consistently monitors the battery’s temperature and charge level and produces up to 50 watts of power.

-A growing application for this type of battery charger is Well Injection.
-Well injection applications stimulate the flow of oil.
+A growing application for this type of battery charger is well-injection.
+Well-injection applications stimulate the flow of oil.
 The pressure difference between the gas being injected into the well and the pressure resulting from the gas exiting the well is what spins the turbine on the DB1.
 This is particularly relevant on off-shore platforms, where there are unmanned well jackets.